chipsenkbeil/pwcheck/README.md

 which we feed in by running the `su` command in a tty and echoing the user's password into the tty as if it was entered manually by a keyboard.

-This method acts as a convenience around the `unix` module's implementation, and provides a default timeout of 0.5s to wait for a success or failure before timing out.
+This method acts as a convenience around the `macos` module's implementation, and provides a default timeout of 0.5s to wait for a success or failure before timing out.

 ### Windows